-26. If my company failed to submit its 2022 EEO-1 Component 1 report last year, can we submit the 2022 report during the 2023 data collection?
+25. If my company failed to submit its 2023 EEO-1 Component 1 report(s) last year, can we submit the 2023 report during the 2024 data collection?

 No. An employer that fails to submit required EEO-1 Component 1 report(s) during any reporting cycle(s) is not permitted to submit any such reports during subsequent reporting cycle(s).
-For example, an eligible employer that failed to submit a 2022 EEO-1 Component 1 report(s) is not permitted submit that report during the 2023 EEO-1 Component 1 data collection cycle.
+For example, an eligible employer that failed to submit its 2023 EEO-1 Component 1 report(s) is not permitted submit that report during the 2024 EEO-1 Component 1 data collection cycle.